NoHaWeb/Agenor/Documentation/Project documentation/Function Specification.md

 *    When opening the website, the user encounters the login interface for the first time.

 *    After logging in, files can be uploaded to a field that functions as drag and drop.

+*    You can search for files that have been shared with us using a search bar.

+*    In the header of the website, you can select to see which files have been uploaded by the logged-in profile.

 Non-Functional Requirements
 ---------------------------